santilopezpavon/criptobot/readme.md

 # Configuration

-Rename the config.example.json to config.json, this is the file of configuration.
+Rename the config.example.json to config.json, this is the configuration file.

 ```js
 {